House Speaker Paul Ryan has weighed in on Shithole-Gate.

 Nothing Trump said would apply to Ryan’s “great friends from Africa in Janesville who are doctors.”
 Just the opposite.
 What Trump has been pushing is basing the ability to immigrate on merit.
 Who it would effect is a Somali street corner drug dealer in Minneapolis.

 The fact is the United States today is a radically different place than it was in the 19th century and 19th century anecdotes are hardly useful.
-Today, an immigrant that doesn’t speak English and has no skills has a greater chance of ending up as a welfare recipient, or in jail, than he does of becoming a self-supporting citizen.
+Today, an immigrant who doesn’t speak English and has no skills and doesn’t bring some resources with him has a greater chance of ending up as a welfare recipient, or in jail, than he does of becoming a self-supporting citizen.
 The jobs that used to be available to no-skill applicants are being automated or simply being made extinct by minimum wage laws.
-Across Europe we’re seeing the grim effects of allowing “wretched refuse,” to coin a phrase, immigrate without constraint.
-You don’t to look far to see the impact of creating insular communities with no attachment to the American ideal beyond physical safety.
+Across Europe we’re seeing the grim effects of allowing “wretched refuse,” to coin a phrase, with faint hope of finding gainful employment immigrate without constraint.
+You don’t need to look far in the United States to see the impact of creating insular communities with no attachment to the American ideal beyond physical safety.

 What Trump said was crude and boorish and immensely unhelpful…especially to himself.
 And Paul Ryan is right to call attention to that.
 Beyond that, I don’t think Ryan’s family saga was any more helpful to today’s debate than was Trump’s statement.